dlt-hub/dlt/docs/website/docs/general-usage/incremental-loading.md

 that correct data is propagated on initial `replace` load so the future `merge` load can be executed.
 You can achieve the same in the decorator `@dlt.source(root_key=True)`.

-### 🧪 `scd2` strategy
+### `scd2` strategy
 `dlt` can create [Slowly Changing Dimension Type 2](https://en.wikipedia.org/wiki/Slowly_changing_dimension#Type_2:_add_new_row) (SCD2) destination tables for dimension tables that change in the source.
 The resource is expected to provide a full extract of the source table each run.
 A row hash is stored in `_dlt_id` and used as surrogate key to identify source records that have been inserted, updated, or deleted.
-A high timestamp (9999-12-31 00:00:00.000000) is used to indicate an active record.
+A `NULL` value is used by default to indicate an active record, but it's possible to use a configurable high timestamp (e.g. 9999-12-31 00:00:00.000000) instead.

 #### Example: `scd2` merge strategy
 ```py